-The best competition you cash have is yourself.
+The best competition you can have is yourself.
 Begin to compete with your previously achieved goals and improve on them.
 I believe that success is not a destination but a long journey.

 Recognition is a very nice feeling.
 Most of what we do if not everything, we all want to be recognized for it.
 At least I am talking about myself.

 All of those symbols can have an incredible impact on raising your self-esteem and causing you to feel terrific about yourself.
 Expecting to be rewarded for your efforts comes naturally.

 One of the smartest things you can do is to design a system for giving yourself rewards for both small and large accomplishments as you move progressively toward your goals.

-Whether or not your current environment provides the six elements of selfesteem improvement that is goals, principles, success experiences, comparison with others, recognition, and rewards; you need to establish your own structure and take full responsibility for building and improving yourself up on a regular basis.
+Whether or not your current environment provides the six elements of self-esteem improvement that is goals, principles, success experiences, comparison with others, recognition, and rewards.
+You need to establish your own structure and take full responsibility for building and improving yourself up on a regular basis.